tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 Mint an NFT

-The `MintNftFlowMnemonic` schema lets you mint NFTs natively on Flow and sign the transaction with your wallet mnemonic.
+The <code>MintNftFlowMnemonic</code> schema lets you mint NFTs natively on Flow and sign the transaction with your wallet mnemonic.

 For more information, see "Minting NFTs natively on a blockchain" in Mint an NFT.